microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ![A sample app with a teaching tip pointing upward at a button that reads "Save".
 The left edge of the teaching tip and the "Save" button are aligned.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](TeachingTipPointingPreferredPlacementSample.jpg)

-A non-pointing teaching tip with its PreferredPlacement set to "BottomEdgeAlignedLeft" will appear in the bottom left corner of the UWP window.
+A non-pointing teaching tip with its PreferredPlacement set to "BottomEdgeAlignedLeft" will appear in the bottom left corner of the root window.

 XAML
 ```XAML